Josalas16/Data-Structures-In-Python/README.md

 ## Lab 6
 ###### Contains disjoint set forests, which we then had to build a maze with cells being contained within each other, used standard union and means of compression, each one creates a single path

+## Lab 7
+###### Testing knowledge based on Disjoint Set Forests, Breadth-First Search, Depth-First Seach using a stack and recursion used to find a unique, multiple or no path at all